honeycombio/refinery/refinery_config.md

 ### `APIKey`

 `APIKey` is the API key used to send Refinery's traces to Honeycomb.
-Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.
+Setting this value via a command line flag may expose credentials - it is recommended to use the environment variable or a configuration file.

 It is recommended that you create a separate team and key for Refinery telemetry.
 If this value is blank, then Refinery will not set the Honeycomb-specific headers for OpenTelemetry, and your `APIHost` must be set to a valid OpenTelemetry endpoint.